By KENDRA HURLEY

 From the outside, Acorn Tree Group Family Child Care* in the University Heights neighborhood of the Bronx seems warm and inviting.
 A green awning with the daycare’s name and logo stretches from the white, red-trimmed home.
 A ramp eases the way for strollers.
 Go through the front door and you’ll smell curry cooking.
 A creaky staircase leads upstairs, where the family who owns the daycare lives.
 To the right is the daycare itself, shrouded from view by gauzy gold-striped curtains and a glass door with a pink sticker letting it be known that breastfeeding is welcome here.

 But enter the daycare, comprising two large rooms, empty except for a few bins of toys, some play yards and an elaborately patterned carpet, and nothing feels quite right.
 The rooms are dim and musty.
 Though it is warm outside, the windows are closed tight and the air feels stale, lifeless.
 Of three overhead light bulbs, only one works.
 But mostly, it is preternaturally quiet.
-“Too quiet,” Marivel Colon, a family child care educational aid from the social service organization Women’s Housing and Economic Development Corporation (WHEDco), will later tell her colleagues.
+“Too quiet,” Marivel Colon, an educational aid from the social service organization Women’s Housing and Economic Development Corporation (WHEDco), will later tell her colleagues.
 Mostly, you would never guess there are children here.

 Colon, a former teacher and principal with a no-nonsense sensibility, turns to Raya Uddin, the daycare owner.
 She peers at Uddin over black-rimmed glasses.
 Uddin is girlish—when she laughs, she covers her face with a hand—but she has a son old enough to be in college.
 Her husband is forever a few steps behind or to the side of her.
-Both are barefoot and dressed in the traditional clothes of Bangladesh, their homeland, she with a bright orange and gold scarf draped about her head, he in all black.
+Both are dressed in the traditional clothes of Bangladesh, their homeland, she with a bright orange and gold scarf draped about her head, he in all black.
 “Where are the children?”
 Colon asks.

 Wordlessly, Uddin leads Colon and her colleague, Charmaine Swearing, through the rooms.
 Her husband trails behind.
 Uddin swings open a door to the kitchen.
 There, two stunned-looking African-American toddlers sit at a tiny table.
 A third child, also African-American, is strapped to a booster chair near a cabinet a few feet away.
 The children blink at the visitors, expressionless.
 It is a stark contrast from another group family child care program that Colon and Swearing have just come from.
-There, when they entered, the children flocked about them, eager, full of life, joyful and curious to know who these visitors were.
+There, the children flocked about them, eager, full of life, joyful and curious to know who these visitors were.

 At the stove, Uddin’s assistant stirs macaroni and cheese in a tiny aluminum pot.
 She plunks a small bowl in front of a little girl.

 “Oh, they’re eating lunch,” says Colon.
-Throughout much of this site visit, Colon, bilingual in English and Spanish, will provide many of the words spoken.
+Throughout much of this visit, Colon, bilingual in English and Spanish, will provide many of the words spoken.
 This is partly of necessity: Neither Uddin, her husband nor her assistant speaks much English and no Spanish.
 The children, who most likely hear English at home, are still learning to speak.

 “No vegetables?”
 Colon asks the assistant.
 Suddenly, the girl begins to gag on the macaroni and cheese.
 She silently struggles, mouth open.
 It lasts only a few seconds, but feels like much longer.
 She spits up her food.
 No one moves to help or comfort her, and she doesn’t seem to expect it.